-Six Eye-Catching Hotels In Ghana To Consider For Your Wedding Reception
+Six eye-catching hotels in Ghana to consider for your wedding reception

 Beige Village Golf Resort & Spa (New Abiriem) - This is an elegant resort located on the Juaso - Nsawam Rd, New Abirem in the Eastern Region of Ghana.
 The resort boasts a 9-hole golf course gracefully wrapped around the villas to give an amazing view of the luscious palm plantations of Abenoa forest.
 Internet access is available and free all through the premises.
 With free wifi, beautifully designed swimming pools and a host of other entertainment options, you will never run out of ideas for your wedding reception.
 The green ambience is just amazing with enthusiastic professionals on hand to provide the best services for you and your guests.
 Accommodation is also top notch and this resort also provides the couple a great honeymoon alternative.
 Looking for a getaway location?
 There you go!

 Golden Tulip Kumasi - Welcome to the garden city of Kumasi.
 Land of riches and tradition.
-The golden Tulip Hotel in Kumasi can be another great option to consider for your wedding reception.
+The Golden Tulip Hotel in Kumasi can be another great option to consider for your wedding reception.
 The luxurious dinner setup with hands on catering services as well as amazing decor with great tasting food is just hard to ignore.
 The general ambience alone paves the way for a memorable occasion.
-Spacious parking space, a well designed pool and other on-site facilities makes this hotel one of the best to consider in Kumasi .
+Spacious parking space, a well-designed pool, and other on-site facilities make this hotel one of the best to consider in Kumasi.
 Amazingly, their rates are affordable.
-Don’t let the luxurious look scare you,just take a look now and make some enquiries.
+Don’t let the luxurious look scare you, just take a look now and make some enquiries.
 Your dream wedding might just be in play.

 Do you have a story for publication?
 Please email it to [email protected]